-If you receive a message that some visual elements, such as window frame transparency, have been turned off, or if you receive a message that the color scheme has been changed to Windows Vista Basic, one of the following might have happened:
+If you receive a message that some visual elements, such as window frame transparency, have been turned off, or if you receive a message that the theme has been changed to the Basic theme, one of the following might have happened:

-A program that you're running is incompatible with the Windows Aero color scheme.
-When you run a program that is incompatible with the Windows Aero color scheme, some visual elements are automatically turned off.
-When the program is no longer running, the visual elements that were turned off will be turned on again automatically.
+A program that you're running is incompatible with Aero themes.
+When this happens, some visual elements are automatically turned off.
+When the program is no longer running, the visual elements that were turned off are turned on again automatically.

 Your computer's hardware configuration or screen resolution was changed.
-If you changed your screen resolution, video card, or monitor setup, your computer might no longer meet the minimum recommendations for running Windows Aero.
-For more information, see Troubleshoot problems with Windows Aero.
+If you changed your screen resolution, video card, or monitor setup, your computer might no longer meet the minimum recommendations for running Aero themes.